Digital Teammates, No Surprises.

 - How do token costs work?

-- Token usage is included for most apps.
+- Token usage is included for most capabilities.
 If a specific workload generates exceptionally high token volume, we may pass through usage at cost (with notice) so your spend stays predictable.
 We’ll help you tune prompts and batching to keep usage efficient.

 - Why a powerful appliance, and what’s the roadmap?